Colors are very important in web and mobile development. They either make a page aesthetically beautiful and sleek or displeasing to look at.

 The code above will result in the color picker below.
 You can choose the hue using the outer circle and adjust the saturation and lightness using the slider bars at the bottom.
 The resulting color will display in the inner circle:

 The React Native Wheel Color Picker is a pure JavaScript library.
-It is lightweight — meaning that it is small in size — and works for Android, iOS, and the web.
+It is lightweight, meaning it’s small in size and works for Android, iOS, and the web.

-React Native Wheel Color Picker has fewer weekly downloads than react-native-color-picker
+At the time of writing, React Native Wheel Color Picker has fewer weekly downloads on npm than react-native-color-picker

-, but still typically has around two thousand downloads each week, making it the second most popular color picker library in our list.
+, but it still has around two thousand downloads weekly, making it the second most popular color picker library in our list.

-Swatches are the tiny dots under the slider.
-They represent different color types like blue, red, green, and so on.
-Swatches can be turned off or on depending on the user’s choice.
-To turn it on or off, you simply add the boolean to the color picker like below:
+Swatches are tiny dots under the slider.
+They represent different color types, like blue, red, green, etc. Users can turn swatches off or on depending on their choice by adding the boolean to the color picker, like below:

 <ColorPicker swatches={true} />